RandomInsano/pscontroller-rs/research/README.md

 Identifier: 0xC1

 This one responds with "ff c1 da" when polled.
+This doesn't seem normal at all and when issuing bad commands while in escape mode, the response is 0xc1 no matter which controller I use.
+Also, the left and square buttons don't seem to work so it makes sense that it may be in an error state.

 ### DualShock (SCPH-1200) and DualShock 2 (SCPH-10010)